Guide to Great Sand Dunes National Park

 GWTW Tip!

-GWTW Tip: Bring a sand board, card board, a plastic disc or ANYTHING you can think of so that you (& your kids) can slide down the dunes!
-There is NO RENTAL of sand boards within the park ~ the closest place to purchase or rent gear would be in Alamosa, which is more than a 30-minute drive.
-So BE PREPARED when you enter the dunes!
+GWTW Tip: Bring a sand board, card board, a plastic disc or ANYTHING you can think of so that you & your kids can slide down the dunes!
+There’s NO RENTAL of sand boards within the park.
+The closest place to purchase or rent gear is in Alamosa, which is a 40-minute drive.

 Sand Board